aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/presentation-design/presentation-header-and-footer/_index.md

 {{% alert color="primary" %}}

-[Aspose.Slides](/slides/java/) provides support to work with slide's headers and footers text that are actually maintained on Slide master level.
+[Aspose.Slides](/slides/php-java/) provides support to work with slide's headers and footers text that are actually maintained on Slide master level.

 {{% /alert %}}

-[Aspose.Slides for Java](/slides/java/) provides the feature for managing headers and footers inside presentation slides.
+[Aspose.Slides for PHP via Java](/slides/php-java/) provides the feature for managing headers and footers inside presentation slides.
 These are in fact managed on presentation master level.

 ## **Manage Header and Footer in Presentation**
 Notes of some specific slide could be removed as shown in example below: